An introduction to computer audio

 (Anything between is the value of a tag)

-If the album contains multiple artist this will spread your CD over as many folders as there are artist on it.
+If the album contains multiple artists this will scatter your tracks over as many folders as there are artist on the CD.

 Likewise a lot of media players can and will alter the file names and the folder structure automatically if you change your tags.